 How do we roll back containerization?
 As we argued in Section 1, containerization had two major effects on port technologies.
 First, it decreased transshipment costs, especially in deep ports due to increased ship sizes.
 Second, it increased the land intensity of transshipment.
 In our counterfactual, we incorporate these aspects of containerization by changing transshipment technology in the following way.
 To capture the higher transshipment costs of pre-containerization technologies, we increase exogenous transshipment costs $\nu(r)$ uniformly across ports relative to the 1990 values of these costs.
 To capture the fact that containerization made port depth relevant for transshipment, we offset the negative relationship between $\nu(r)$ and depth that we observe in 1990.
-Finally, to capture the lower land intensity of pre-containerization technologies, we decrease the shape parameter of our endogenous transshipment cost function, β .64
+Finally, to capture the lower land intensity of pre-containerization technologies, we decrease the shape parameter of our endogenous transshipment cost function, $\beta$ .

-As discussed in Section 6.2, a decrease in β makes the endogenous transshipment cost function less responsive to changes in the fraction of land allocated to the port, F(r).
-Hence, under lower values of β , port city landlords have less incentive to increase F(r).
+As discussed in Section 6.2, a decrease in $\beta$ makes the endogenous transshipment cost function less responsive to changes in the port share, F(r).
+Hence, under lower values of $\beta$ , port city landlords have less incentive to increase F(r).
 As a result, port sizes will be generally smaller in the counterfactual.
-To choose the value of the parameter in the counterfactual, β{CF} , we use the well-documented evidence on New Orleans described in Section 1.
-In particular, we argue in Section 1 that the size of the port of New Orleans increased by 75% due to the technological aspects of containerization.
-In our model, this means that the port share of New Orleans would have increased by 75% if we kept the non-technological determinants of the port share, i.e., shipping and land rents, fixed:
+To choose the value of the parameter in the counterfactual, $\beta{CF}$ , we use the well-documented evidence on New Orleans described in Section 1.
+In particular, we argue